PCP CAR FINANCE

 2. Deposit - Paying a bigger deposit and stretching the repayments over a longer term can significantly reduce the repayments.

-3. Low depreciation - Choosing a car that retains its value will also reduce the repayments.
+3. Low depreciation - Choosing a car that retains its value will reduce the repayments.

 4. Lower mileage - Ensure you focus carefully on your annual mileage – setting a lower mileage will also reduce payments.
 However, don't set the mileage too low because excess charges can be hefty.